-In Sequoia and Kings Canyon National Parks, the dynamic landscape evolves from geologic processes working over millennia to sculpt granite, marble and other forms of rock.
-Here in the parks are canyons carved by rivers and glaciers, towering rugged peaks and miles of underground caverns.
+In Sequoia and Kings Canyon National Parks, the dynamic landscape evolves from geologic processes working over millennia to sculpt granite, marble, and other forms of rock.
+Here in the parks, canyons carved by rivers and glaciers tower above rugged peaks and miles of underground caverns.
 Found throughout the park are thousands of lakes and ponds and miles of rivers and streams; together they form important watersheds in the park.
 These watersheds are a valuable source of water not only to park resources but also to the inhabitants of California’s Central Valley.

 These parks protect more than 200 caves, containing rare minerals, Pleistocene-era fossils, and unique animals.